maxharlow/tutorials/sql-for-analysis/README.md

 Here we have specifed names for each column -- converted from the spreadsheet to use camelCase.
 Though column names are allowed to contain spaces if surrounded by `"` that soon gets irritating so typically column names use either camelCase or underscore_case to delimit words.

 We also need to require a type for each column.
-The [Postgres website lists all the different types] (https://www.postgresql.org/docs/current/static/datatype.html#DATATYPE-TABLE), though in most cases you only need to know the common ones -- as well as `text` there is `integer` for whole numbers, `float` for decimal numbers, and `boolean` for true/false values.
+The [Postgres website lists all the different types](https://www.postgresql.org/docs/current/static/datatype.html#DATATYPE-TABLE), though in most cases you only need to know the common ones -- as well as `text` there is `integer` for whole numbers, `float` for decimal numbers, and `boolean` for true/false values.
 There are also some types for dealing with dates and times, though they require some special handling which we aren't going to get into here.

 To run the import we need to know exactly where the CSV files we downloaded are: